Kanagu-durai/MerchantSampleSDK/README.md

 ### iOS

 1. Download the SDK package
-2. Add the following frameworks to your project:
+2. Add the all xcframeworks to your project:
-   - PosSDK.xcframework
-   - PaymentSDK.xcframework
-   - ServiceSDK.xcframework
-   - PaymentHostModule.xcframework
-   - TapToPaySDK.xcframework
 3. Set deployment target to iOS 13 or later
 4. Add frameworks under **Link Binary With Libraries** and **Embed Frameworks**